 Waste disposal in landfills and incinerators has serious environmental and health impacts related to soil, air and water contamination; emission of greenhouse gases; and spread of infectious and respiratory diseases.
 In an effort to emulate nature, where waste and pollution essentially don’t exist, the Health Authority is taking a Zero Waste philosophy.
 Achieving Zero Waste is about reducing consumption, as well as designing products and industrial processes so that components can be dismantled, repaired, reused and recycled.

-50% waste diversion rate for acute and residential care sites in the Recycling Renewal Program by 2020
+Achieve 50% waste diversion rate for acute and residential care sites in the Recycling Program by 2020

-b.
-Audit the RRP at selected existing acute and residential care sites for contamination issues annually.
+a.
+Audit the recycling at selected existing acute and residential care sites for contamination issues annually.

-e.
-Build capacity within LMFM to reduce construction-related waste.
+d.
+Build capacity within Lower Mainland Facilities Management to reduce construction-related waste.

-Key Partnerships: BISS, HSSBC, LMFM, SSMs, Houskeeping Managers.
+Key Partnerships: BISS, PHSA Supply Chain, LMFM, SSMs, Houskeeping Managers.
 External: Metro Vancouver